jonleighton/focused_controller/README.md

 ## Unit Testing ##

 A better way to test your controllers is with unit tests.
-This involves creating an instance of your action object and calling methods on it.
+This involves creating an instance of your action class and calling methods on it.
 For example, to test that your `user` method finds the correct user, you might write: